JHG777000/builder/README.md

 ## Toolchain Support

 builder plans to support gcc, clang, and msvc(only on Windows).
 Gcc and clang work under macOS, an install of gcc on Windows works with most cases. msvc support and full Windows support, work in progress.

+## Ninja

+builder makes use of the ninja build system: https://ninja-build.org.

+Ninja need not be installed, builder will download ninja automatically.